Leaderboard API

 Can I show leaderboards in React, React Native, or mobile apps?

 Yes.
-Trophy's server-side SDKs (Node.js, Python, Go, Java, PHP, Ruby, .NET) handle ranking logic on your backend.
+Adding a mobile app leaderboard with Trophy uses server-side SDKs (Node.js, Python, Go, Java, PHP, Ruby, and .NET) to handle ranking logic on your backend.
 The API returns ranked entries with scores and user data that you can render in any frontend — React, React Native, Next.js, Swift, Kotlin, Flutter, or any other framework.

 Gamification infrastructure that retains users